 If we feel more risk-averse, we will lower our withdrawal rate.
 We will also save more money or figure out ways to make more money.
 If we feel like sticking our heads in the sand and ignoring logic, we can stick to a 4 percent withdrawal rate.
 We can also choose to work for life.

 There is not a better chart that shows we can change if we want to change than the chart below.
 All it took was a global pandemic for the typical American to finally save over 30%!
 We are adaptable.

 The New Safe Withdrawal Rate Rule Provides A Net Worth Stretch Target

 Following the new safe withdrawal rate rule to obtain financial independence is difficult.
 For example, I’ve challenged myself to generate $300,000 a year in passive income.
-The goal of $300,000 has been carefully calculated to pay for between $150,000 – $200,000 a year in after-tax expenses.
+The goal of $300,000 has been carefully calculated to pay for ~$240,000 a year in after-tax expenses.

 Therefore, in order to proclaim true financial independence using 0.5 percent as a safe withdrawal rate, I would need to amass a net worth of between $30 – $40 million ($150,000 – $200,000 in annual expenses X 200).

 As two unemployed parents, amassing a $30 – $40 million net worth appears next to mission impossible.
 We’ve only got Financial Samurai to help us generate active income at the moment.
-However, at least the 0.5 percent rule has provided a new net worth target to shoot for.
+However, at least I have a stretch net worth target to shoot for.

 Back when interest rates were so low, we had to figure out whether it’s worth both of us trying to find day jobs again and forsake our kids all day for more wealth.
 It might be worthwhile given there should be more work from home opportunities.
 But it’s hard to go back to the salt mines after being away from work since 2012.